 “Charitable gift annuities are gaining favor with retirement savers looking to blend their passions with pension-like financial security.
 Depending on your situation, they can offer attractive income and some nice tax breaks, even as they help favored causes.”– The Chicago Tribune

 Through a charitable gift annuity, donors are able to make a lasting gift to the Center and, in return, receive income for the rest of their lives.
-Annuitants also receive a lifetime subscription to The Holy Encounter and free admittance to any of the Center’s events.
+Annuitants also receive a lifetime subscription to The Holy Encounter.
 The paperwork for gift annuities is simple to complete and without cost to you.

 A Glimpse At The Benefits of The Charitable Gift Annuity